fundamelon/terminal-game-tutorial/part4/README.md

 This is where ncurses gets tricky.
 This section will focus largely on refactoring our old code to use the window system.

+However, it's not all boring - we will also make the player a ship, add animations, a health bar, and a starry background!

 When your game has separate "areas", such as a score display and the main game area, it's a good idea to update and operate on them separately.
 That way, if your move the player, the entire screen won't need updating - just the game area.